 The Process Instrument CRIUS & CRATOS controllers can provide as an option, remote access via LAN or GPRS modem.
 This capability is unique in that it

-- provide peer to peer communication so the controller talks directly to the internet, there is no web site in the middle to have to log on to.
+- provides peer to peer communication so the controller talks directly to the internet, there is no web site in the middle to have to log on to.

 - email alarms and daily emails can be sent to up to 5 email address.
 The daily email has the previous 24 hours data attached, so you need never download data again, it just arrives in your in-box.